MicrosoftLearning/dp-420-cosmos-db-dev/instructions/02-configure-throughput.md

 ---
 lab:
-    title: 'Configure throughput for Azure Cosmos DB SQL API with the Azure portal'
+    title: 'Configure throughput for Azure Cosmos DB for NoSQL with the Azure portal'
-    module: 'Module 2 - Plan and implement Azure Cosmos DB SQL API'
+    module: 'Module 2 - Plan and implement Azure Cosmos DB for NoSQL'
 ---

-# Configure throughput for Azure Cosmos DB SQL API with the Azure portal
+# Configure throughput for Azure Cosmos DB for NoSQL with the Azure portal

-One of the most important things to wrap your head around is configuring throughput in Azure Cosmos DB SQL API.
-To create an Azure Cosmos DB SQL API container, you must first create an account and then a database; in that order.
+One of the most important things to wrap your head around is configuring throughput in Azure Cosmos DB for NoSQL.
+To create an Azure Cosmos DB for NoSQL container, you must first create an account and then a database; in that order.

 In this lab, you will provision throughput using various methods in the Data Explorer.
 You will provision throughput either manually or using autoscale, at the database and the container level.